fleetdm/fleet/articles/exe-install-scripts.md

 try {

-# Copy the installer to public folder so that it can be accessed by all
+# Copy the installer to a public folder so that all can access it
 # users
 $exeFilename = Split-Path $exeFilePath -leaf
 Copy-Item -Path $exeFilePath -Destination "${env:PUBLIC}" -Force
 $exeFilePath = "${env:PUBLIC}\$exeFilename"

 # Task properties.
-Task will be started by logged in user
+The task will be started by the logged in user
 $action = New-ScheduledTaskAction -Execute "$exeFilePath" `
     -Argument "$installArgs"
 $trigger = New-ScheduledTaskTrigger -AtLogOn